MIBismuth/personal-webpage/website/markdown/self-hosting.md

 This whole process has been incredibly rewarding.

 I've learned quite a bit about Web developement and for sure honed in on my developement skills.
+I'm honestly looking forward to keep my little self-hosting journey going.

-It has been amazing being able to share my small (yet frequent) updates with friends and family.
+It has been great being able to share my small (yet frequent) updates with friends and family.

-And if feels great as I now come to the end of my first post realizing I have so much more so share.
+And if feels even greater coming now to the end of my first post realizing I have so much more so share.

 Thank you for reading,